lucacorbucci/lucacorbucci.github.io/projects/index.md

 ### <font color="#53b3e2">PointerPodcast</font> <span style="float:right; text-align:center">2019-In corso</span>

-<b>Description:</b> in may 2019 I started a podcast called PointerPodcast.
+<b>Description:</b> in May 2019 I started a podcast called PointerPodcast.
 I started this project with two friends, we developed our server infrastructure and our [website](https://pointerpodcast.it).
 In our podcast we talk about technology and nerdy things.
 <b>Utilized:</b> Docker, Nginx, Wordpress, Adobe Audition.